When Youth Draw What Matters: Native Crops, Climate Change, and Connection

 Countries: Colombia, Dominican Republic

-Lead Partner: University of Lincoln, UK
+Delivery Partner: University of Lincoln

-Summary: Tropical river floodplains host precious biodiversity but are affected by a range of human impacts at the scale of basin and river networks such as forest clearcut, excessive erosion, sediment mining, and occupancy of flood-prone areas.
+Tropical river floodplains host precious biodiversity but are affected by a range of human impacts at the scale of basin and river networks such as forest clearcut, excessive erosion, sediment mining, and occupancy of flood-prone areas.
 Floodplains tend to host deprived communities increasingly exposed to flooding risks due to climate change.

 The project aims at breaking the vicious circle of unhealthy fluvial ecosystems driving livelihood losses, exacerbated by climate change that increases flooding and droughts.
 The project couples dialogue with local/Indigenous communities and stakeholders, advanced modelling tools, and field data collection.
 It will develop an evidence-based, bottom-up, and scalable new paradigm of floodplain use that reduces the impacts on the eco-geomorphological diversity of rivers while improving the use of the floodplains to increase the sustainable production of food.

-The concept will be tested in two study sites where local households and stakeholders will reduce their impacts on the eco-geomorphological diversity of rivers while improving livelihood.
+The concept will be tested in two study sites where local households and stakeholders will reduce their impacts on the eco-geomorphological diversity of rivers while improving livelihoods.
 This will be accomplished by creating pilot green gardens in safe portions of the floodplain to secure an income for households (in Colombia), and by including improved ecosystem services into water security investments (in Dominican Republic).
 The outcomes will profit local communities and will increase ecosystem services for the benefit of humanity.

-Realising the potential of plant bioresources as new economic opportunities for the Ecuadorian Amazon: developing climate resilient sustainable bioindustry
+BIOAMAZ: Realising the potential of plant bioresources as new economic opportunities for the Ecuadorian Amazon: developing climate resilient sustainable bioindustry

-Country: Ecuador
+Countries: Ecuador

-Lead Partner: Universidad Tecnica Particular de Loja
+Principle Investigator: Professor Omar Malagon, Universidad Tecnica Particular de Loja

-Summary: The Ecuadorian Amazon region has few and very marginal economic opportunities for local communities and farmers.
-Economic stressors usually trigger the need to extract valuable resources from primary forests, i.e. high value timber species.
-Some of these species can be used for essential oil production.
 The legal, economic, and biophysical technical parameters, as well as the potential for essential oil production of these promising species, will be assessed through robust scientific methods.
 This will serve to establish a sustainable climate-smart industry as an economical alternative, producing highly demanded essential oils.
 This in turn will halt biodiversity loss of selected species while contributing to local livelihoods.

 Photograph (detail): Fährtenleser